Hamza417/Inure/README.md

 **Inure App Manager** is released as open source software under the [GPL v3](https://opensource.org/licenses/gpl-3.0.html) license, see the [LICENSE](./LICENSE) file in the project root for the full license text.

+## Facts

+- Inure comprises of more than 250K lines written by only a single person.
+- Despite being a large size project Inure has zero memory leaks and doesn't uses `WeakReference` anywhere in the project.
+  - My first ever Android project was full of it :')
+- Inure is fully reproducible #401
+- Inure is first ever Android app that utilizes panel level and app level preferences architecture.
+  - All preferences have realtime feedbacks and no loading screens.
+- Inure is visually challenged users compatible.
+- Inure follows the concepts of chic design.
+- ... and many more.

 ## Behind The Scenes